Tito Nieves: Career

 Nieves began his career while participating in Orquesta Cimarron, a New York–based group.
 In 1977, he teamed up with singer Héctor Lavoe and his Orchestra and joined the Conjunto Clasico.
 Later, Nieves started his solo career in 1986, setting himself apart by singing salsa in English.
 He is known for his hits such as "El Amor Más Bonito", "Sonámbulo", and the English-salsa hit, "I Like It Like That" produced by Sergio George and remixed by Frankie Cutlass (1996).
+Nieves recorded a dance-inflected rendition of the Joe Cuba song "Bang Bang", which did not reach the Billboard Hot 100.

 Hits from the album Fabricando Fantasias included "Fabricando Fantasias" and "Ya No Queda Nada" with La India, Nicky Jam, and K-Mil.
 He attended Xaverian High School in Brooklyn, New York, where he played in a Spanish-language band named Makondo.
 Though he left before graduating, he was given an honorary diploma in 1994.

 The main producer and musical director for most of his recorded albums was Sergio George (1988–1993, 2001–2008, 2012–2013, 2018–2020).

 In 2007, he released Canciones Clasicas De Marco Antonio Solís, a tribute to Mexican singer, Marco Antonio Solís.

 On August 12, 2021, Tito Nieves was the featured singer on Norberto Vélez's YouTube channel titled "Sesiones Desde La Loma Ep.
 19".

 Personal life

 Tito Nieves was married to his first wife Wanda Vazquez, and had their son Ommy Nieves, who died of bone cancer at the age of 24.
-He later married Irma Nieves and had Humberto Nieves, Jr.
+He later married Irma Nieves and had Humberto Nieves Jr.

 Tito dedicated the song, "Fabricando Fantasias", to his deceased son.
 Tito married Janette Figueroa on January 28, 2017, in Puerto Rico.